 The June 15, 1876 patent date suggests a United States centennial piece plus it looks like an American ball.
 Contradicting this assertion is the handful of medium blue examples that exist were found in Europe.
 One example was found in France, another in Tuscany, Italy in a shooting estate, and another cobalt blue example was reported in Belgium in 2009.

 The last name spelling of Moreson is also rare.
 The ancestors of the Moreson family migrated to England following the Norman Conquest of 1066.
 The surname Moreson is for a stone-mason.
 The name was originally derived from the Old English or Old French word masson.
 A number of Moresons who left Europe for America use Mason or Morison as a last name.
 Some have suggested that the name may have been misspelled on the ball.

-Read: What are target balls?
-I’m glad you asked!
-By Ralph Finch, Bottles and Extras, January – February 2008
+Support: What are target balls?
+I’m glad you asked! by Ralph Finch, Bottles and Extras, January – February 2008